 The Thomasville and Thomas County Salvation Army is a critical provider to the community members in need of spiritual, housing, clothing and other support.
-The RCT has a long history providing members to serve as bell ringers at the Thomasville Walmart to gather Contributions from store patrons.
+The RCT has a long history providing members to serve as bell ringers at the Thomasville Wal-mart to gather contributions from store patrons.
 RCT members take responsibility for an entire week during the pre-holiday fund raising period.
 Signup has begun for this year's Kettle Bell ringing and, as usual, we've had a great response.
 We will ring the bell outside the Wal-Mart store as always.
 We have a running competition with our other Civic Clubs to see who can raise the most money.

 This program funds taught forty disadvantaged youth from Harper Elementary School eight hours of swimming lessons at the YMCA as requested by the president of the Harper Parent Teacher Association.
 This project serves two purposes.
 First it validates the importance of parents participating in the Parent Teacher Organization, a long term school goal which our Club has been supporting, but second it teaches important life saving skills to youngsters who would otherwise not be able to swim.
 This project enhances our Club's brand as doing all we can to support the youth of our community.
-The President of the Thomasville YMCA is Rotarian Tom Everett.
+The CEO of the Thomasville YMCA is Rotarian Tom Everett.